v-sonawane/Malaria-Detection/LITERATURE_SURVEY.md

 Transfer Learning is the reuse of a pre-trained model on a new but similar problem.
 Basically, in transfer learning, a machine exploits the knowledge gained from a previous task to improve generalization about another i.e we transfer the weights that a network has learned in the previous task to the new task.

-It&#39;s currently very popular in deep learning because it can train deep neural networks with comparatively little data.
+It is currently very popular in deep learning because it can train deep neural networks with comparatively little data.
 This is very useful in the data science field since most real-world problems typically do not have millions of labelled data points to train such complex models.

 Use Cases